awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 Typical users of Secrets Manager fall into one or more of the following roles:
 + Secrets Manager administrator – Administers the Secrets Manager service\.
 Grants permissions to individuals who can then perform the other roles listed here\.
-+ Database or service administrator – Administers the database or service whose secrets are stored in Secrets Manager\.
++ Database or service administrator – Administers the database or service with secrets stored in Secrets Manager\.
 Determines and configures the rotation and expiration settings for the secrets they own\.
 + Application developer – Creates the application, and configures it to request the appropriate credentials from Secrets Manager\.

 ## Basic Secrets Manager Scenario<a name="intro-basic-scenario"></a>